arturkulig/hullo/readme.md

-# hullo (⚠️ WIP)
+# Hullo 👋

-`Hullo` is an experimental library delivering FRP helpers heavily using new JS syntax.
+`Hullo` is a new, RxJS-inspired library delivering reactive helpers using new JS syntax.

+See [Hullo 👋 documentation](https://arturkulig.gitbook.io/hullo/) project to get to know more.